hu-macsy/lama_old/scai/doc/sphinx/installation/configuration/cuda.rst

 Known problems:

-Thrust might be confused about system files:: bash
+Thrust might be confused about system files

+:: bash

    error: kernel launches from templates are not allowed in system files

+Workaround

-Workaround:: bash
+:: bash

    unset CPLUS_INCLUDE_PATH